 Add the egg, water, and bourbon or vanilla and continue to beat on medium-high until the mixture is lightened in color.
-I let it go for another 5 - 7 minutes.
-Mixing for this long gives a nice merengue-like topping to the cookies and it melts, the sugars into the butter.
+You need to beat for another 5 - 7 minutes.
+Mixing for this long gives a nice merengue-like topping to the cookies and it melts the sugars into the butter.

 In the meantime, combine the flour, baking soda, and salt in a medium bowl.
 Set aside.

 Add the dry mixture to the sugar mixture and mix until it's just combined.
 Add in the chocolate chips and mix just until they're incorporated.

 Scoop using a #40 scoop (3 tablespoons), spacing them apart on the prepared baking sheets.
 I can fit 10 - 11 cookies per baking sheet which should use up all the dough.
 You should get 20 -21 cookies depending on how much dough you eat along the way.
 Come on, we all do it.
 If you don’t have a scoop, just measure out 3 tablespoons of dough then rough up the surface with a fork.
 Sprinkle each mound with a sprinkle of sea salt, if you like.